eliasdn/bank-api/PROJECT_SUMMARY.md

    - Account statements
    - Financial reporting

-### 🏆 Project Status: Production Ready

-The Bank API is now **production-ready** with:
-- ✅ Enterprise-grade security
-- ✅ Comprehensive monitoring
-- ✅ Production deployment configurations
-- ✅ Complete API documentation
-- ✅ Scalable architecture
-- ✅ Professional development workflow

-### 📈 Key Metrics
-- **Security Score**: 95/100 (OWASP compliance)
-- **Test Coverage**: 85%+ (unit tests)
-- **Performance**: <50ms p99 latency
-- **Documentation**: 100% API coverage
-- **Deployment**: Docker-ready with monitoring

-The project has been transformed from a basic prototype into a production-ready banking API with enterprise-grade features and security.
+The project has been transformed from a basic prototype into a production-ready banking API with enterprise-grade features, comprehensive build tools, and professional development workflow.